Search results for

 There are a few things that still need to be ironed out, such as the pricing structure.
 The company spokesperson says there is no set price list for the app’s services, though users and surrogate drinkers can communicate and settle on prices.

-The best new Android apps for April 2024
+The best new Android apps and games for November 2024

 Also, there are no restrictions on age or gender, with eDaijia not verifying your profile information once you sign up.
 All you need to create a profile is your name, gender, location, and how much you can drink.
 The company’s spokesperson didn’t deny safety concerns that the app might bring up, but says, “But we still need to embrace new things in order to innovate.”